-Chief Miller is the 6th Fire Chief in the history of the Gatlinburg Fire Department.
-Chief Miller joined the fire service in 1991 and obtained his Paramedic license in 1994.
+Chief Cole is the 7th Fire Chief in the history of the Gatlinburg Fire Department.
+Chief Cole joined the fire service in 1987 as a volunteer and obtained his Paramedic license in 1995.

 Walters State Community College

-Assistant Chief Cole joined the Gatlinburg Fire Department as a volunteer in February of 1987.
-He became a full time paid employee on January 15 of 1994.
+Chief Cole joined the Gatlinburg Fire Department as a volunteer in February of 1987.
+Throughout his 31 year career with the Gatlinburg Fire Department, he has served as Fire Suppresssion Officer, Emergency Medical Services Coordinator, Assistant Fire Chief, Training Officer, Hazardous Materials Technician, Swift Water Technician and Incident Commaner.
 He is certified by the state of Tennessee as a first responder/EMT instructor, state commission on firefighting instructor I and Officer II, basic trauma life support instructor and basic life support instructor by the American Heart Association.
-The state of Tennessee requires 40 hours of training.
-Gatlinburg's firefighters train 700 hours per firefighter per year.

 The Gatlinburg Fire Department has three shifts that are on duty for 24 hours and off for 48 hours.